jasdumas/jasdumas.github.io/_drafts/to-write.md

 11. Are you more likely to win the lottery if purchasing an out of state ticket?
 12. :white_check_mark: [K-Nearest Neighbor post from CSC478 Final project](https://jasdumas.github.io/2016-11-26-knn-loans/)
 13. :white_check_mark: [Choosing a Statistical Test as explained with Beer Examples](https://jasdumas.github.io/2017-01-04-choosing-a-stat-test-with-beer/)
+14. Measuring impact of speaking engagements on CRAN package downloads (maybe use CausalImpact package by Google or prophet package by facebook)
+15. Game of thrones analysis
+16. House of cards analysis